wp99cp/bachelor-thesis/documentation/docs/s2cloudless.md

 ## Strengths of the model

 - cloud mask seems to be very accurate for well-defined clouds, e.g. for single, non-connected cumulus clouds (dense clouds).

-## Weaknesses of the model

-- cloud mask is not accurate for clouds with a lot of noise, e.g. Cirrus clouds